-Persons with no outpatient visit events for 2018 are not included on this event-level OP file but are represented on the person-level 2018 Full Year Population Characteristics file.
+Persons with no emergency room visit events for 2018 are not included on this event-level ER file but are represented on the person-level 2018 Full Year Population Characteristics file.

-Each outpatient visit record includes the following information: date of the visit; whether or not the household member saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year personlevel weight; variance strata; and variance PSU.
+Each emergency room visit record includes the following: date of the visit; whether or not person saw doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year person-level weight; variance strata; and variance PSU.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2018 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Outpatient visit events on this file can also be linked to the MEPS 2018 Medical Conditions File and to the MEPS 2018 Prescribed Medicines File.
-Please see Section 5.0 for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2018 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics file) using the person identifier, DUPERSID.
+Emergency room visit events can also be linked to the MEPS 2018 Medical Conditions File and the MEPS 2018 Prescribed Medicines File.
+Please see Section 5.0 and the 2018 Appendix File, HC-206I for details on how to merge MEPS data files.